quynquyn/lessons/_lessons/class2/lesson11.md

 {% include player.html identifier="lesson-mono" lesson="C2L11" file="C2L11-Monologue.mp3" %}
 ## Describe someone's appearance

-**Let me introduce my ex - boyfriend.
+**Let me introduce my ex-boyfriend.
 He is Daniel.
 He is a quite handsome man.
-He is in his mid – twenties, but he looks young for his age.
-He is of medium – height and well – built.
+He is in his mid–twenties, but he looks young for his age.
+He is of medium height and well–built.
 He has a square face with brown eyes,  a straight nose and full lips.
 He has short black wavy hair.
 He looks even more attractive with his glasses.
-I’ve always thought he bears a striking resemblance to someone on TV.
+I've always thought he bears a striking resemblance to someone on TV.
 He cut himself climbing a tree when he was ten and he's got a scar just below his ear.
 Oh, I wish he were here.
 I miss him so such**